Barnwell: Will Deshaun Watson, Carson Wentz crash back to earth?

 Improving on deeper passes

 If anything, I think this is the place Wentz could continue to grow.
 As a rookie, he struggled on deeper passes, finishing 24th in QBR and 26th in passer rating on throws 16-plus yards downfield.
-Through the first four weeks of the past season, Wentz wasn't much better.
+Through the first four weeks of last season, Wentz wasn't much better.
 As an example, he missed Torrey Smith for what should have been a long touchdown on his first attempt of the season.
 As of Week 4, Wentz was 19th in QBR and 20th in passer rating on deep passes.

 As the season progressed, though, Wentz noticeably improved.
 From Week 5 on, Wentz posted the league's sixth-best QBR on deep passes and was seventh in passer rating.
 Smith ended up having an uneven season, and Wentz could have gotten a little more help; his receivers dropped 3.2 percent of his deep throws from Week 5 on, slightly above the league average of 2.8 percent.
 If he can continue to be that guy on deep passes for an entire season and get an upgrade on Smith with extra snaps from Mack Hollins and Mike Wallace, Wentz might be able to overcome the likely regression he should expect in other places.